Done deal: Arenado traded from Rockies to Cardinals

 Gomber was 1-1 with a 1.86 ERA in four starts and 10 relief appearances last year, striking out 27 and walking 15 in 29 innings.

-Gil, 20, and the other minor leaguers involved in the deal, all 22, did not play last year because of the pandemic.
+The 20-year-old Gil and the other minor leaguers involved in the deal, all 22, did not play last year because of the pandemic.

+Gil was a third-round draft pick by St. Louis in 2018.
+Locey was taken in the third round and Sommers in the 10th in 2019.
+Gomber, 27, was a fourth-round selection in 2014.
+Montero was signed by the Cardinals as an international free agent in August 2014.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports